ewired/gjs-guide/docs/guides/gtk/3/06-text.md

 ## `Gtk.Label`

-In GTK+ the simplest way to display text is using `Gtk.Label`.
+In GTK the simplest way to display text is using `Gtk.Label`.
 A `Gtk.Label` can contain simple, standard text or a variety of text styles using Markdown.

 [Learn More](https://gjs-docs.gnome.org/gtk30-label/)